 - hold two complementary undergraduate degrees awarded from University of Ottawa:

-- open to new opportunities in Toronto or remote hire me
+- open to new opportunities in remote / Hamilton / Toronto / GTA hire me

 - life-long interest in software engineering discipline

 Technology I am familiar with:

 I am always learning and experimenting on my own time.
 My computer science foundation, coupled with software engineering training, allows me to jump into any code base and any language.

 - computer science foundation using Java and C

 - been enjoying Swift lately

 - familiar with Ruby (Ruby on Rails, Sinatra)